TampereTC/IoT-Rally-2016-Calculon3.0/README.md

 Content

-  -Gyro code (INO, example output etc.)
+  - Gyro code (INO, example output etc.)

-  -INO and Python code for reading the Gyro movements and stearing the motor
+  - INO and Python code for reading the Gyro movements and stearing the motor

-  -Maze Solver
+  - Maze Solver

-  -fragment of intended webpage for displaying sensor data
+  - fragment of intended webpage for displaying sensor data